danse-inelastic/pyre/docs/pyreStyle.rst

         return Not(v)

 Another style convention is to leave two spaces between methods.
+For applications, services should end with the letter "d".